A Guide to Publishing Books

 Design your book cover

-Once you have your book finalized, you can start to design the book cover.
+Once your book is finalized, you can start designing the book cover.
 The book cover is a very important aspect of your book as this is what will draw your readers in.
 You’ll want to craft an eye-catching, tasteful cover that captures the essence of your book.
-This is another step that you can leave to the professionals if you do not feel comfortable designing it yourself.
+This is another step you can leave to the professionals if you feel uncomfortable designing it yourself.

 Write your book description

-Equally as important as your book cover, you will need to write up a book description for the back of your book as well.
-Once you have your audience hooked with your beautiful cover, they will flip your book over to get a better idea of what is inside.
+Equally as important as your book cover, you will need to write up a book description for the back of your book.
+Once your audience is hooked with your beautiful cover, they will flip your book over to get a better idea of what is inside.
 Here is where you want to hook your readers and leave them wanting to know more they can’t help but buy your book so they can go home and read it.

 Print your books with Printivity